2012 24 Hours of Le Mans: Evening to night

 The No. 8 Toyota TS030 Hybrid was involved in a major accident with LMGTE Am Ferrari that forced its retirement in the sixth hour.

-At the start of the sixth hour Davidson in third was lapping Perazzini's No. 81 AF Corse Ferrari when the left-rear of the No. 8 Toyota made contact with the front-right of the Ferrari at the end of the Mulsanne Straight.
+At the start of the sixth hour Davidson in third was lapping Perazzini's LMGTE Am-class No. 81 AF Corse Ferrari when the left-rear of the No. 8 Toyota made contact with the front-right of the Ferrari at the end of the Mulsanne Straight at Mulsanne corner.
 The Toyota rotated through 360 degrees, lifted into the air after its right-rear wheel detached in the collision with the Ferrari and allowed air to penetrate its floor, It struck the tarmac with its front-left corner and hurtled upright at high speed towards a tyre wall at Mulsanne corner.
 Perrazzini's Ferrari made heavy side contact with an armco metal barrier that deformed it and the vehicle was turned onto its roof.
-The safety cars were deployed to slow the race as marshals worked for 70 minutes to replace and repair the damaged barriers and extricate the two cars from the track.
+The safety cars were deployed to slow the race as marshals worked for 70 minutes to replace and repair the damaged barriers, clean the circuit and extricate the two cars from the track.
 Both Davidson and Perrazzini vacated their vehicles without external assistance; Davidson was transported to a local hospital from the circuit's medical centre complaining of shock and back pain.
 Davidson fractured his T11 and T12 vertebrae while Perrazzini was unhurt.

-Half a minute after racing resumed the overall leading No. 1 Audi of Fässler was delayed by slower traffic, causing Nakajima's No. 7 Toyota to collide with the left-hand corner of the No. 0 DeltaWing car of Satoshi Motoyama and sent the latter into a concrete barrier beside the circuit.
+Half a minute after racing resumed the overall leading No. 1 Audi of Fässler was delayed by slower traffic, causing Nakajima's No. 7 Toyota to collide with the left-hand corner of the No. 0 DeltaWing car of Satoshi Motoyama and sent the latter hard into a concrete barrier beside the circuit.
 The DeltaWing sustained damage to its steering arm, powertrain and rear bodywork; track marshals pushed it behind the wall to allow mechanics from Highcroft Racing to advise Motoyama on how to repair the car.
 He spent 90 minutes repairing the car with garage equipment though he was unable to make it mobile and retired.
-Brendon Hartley was the fastest LMP2 driver at the time and he brought the No. 48 Greaves Oreca to the lead of the category.
+Hartley was the fastest LMP2 driver at the time and he brought the No. 48 Greaves Oreca to the lead of the category.
 The No. 7 Toyota was driven into the pit lane for repairs to its rear and the crash promoted Audi to the first three positions.
 Pedro Lamy in the No. 50 Larbre Compétition got involved in a battle with Nicolas Armindo's No. 67 IMSA Performance Porsche for the lead of LMGTE Am.
 Maxime Martin returned OAK's No. 24 Oreca car to the lead in LMP2 until a puncture during his first lap out of the pit lane after a routine stop allowed the No. 48 Murphy Oreca-Nissan vehicle of Hughes back to the front of the category.